tzachar/cmp-tabnine/README.md

 # More Commands

 - `:CmpTabnineHub`: Open Tabnine Hub
-- `:CmpTabnineHubUrl`: Show the link to Tanine Hub
+- `:CmpTabnineHubUrl`: Show the link to Tabnine Hub